-Every good product starts with a personal frustration.
+Every good product starts with a personal frustration, and getting a look behind the scenes of how it is built can reveal why.
 Forevio is no different.

 Last summer, I attended a close friend's wedding.
 It was beautiful, chaotic, and moving.
 I took over a hundred photos on my phone.
 The next day, I asked the couple how they wanted me to send them.